A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Introduction

-Traditional meta-analysis approaches for integrating data sources perform separate analyses for each data type and then combine the resulting $p$-values.
+The statistical framework we propose enhances the power to detect weak signals by borrowing strength across different sources of information.
+This approach differs from the combination of multiple datasets or studies with meta-analyses.
+Traditional meta-analysis approaches for integrating data sources perform separate analyses for each data type and then combine the resulting summary measures like p-values or odds ratios (see, e.g., \citealp{Zeggini_Ioannidis_2009} for a review of meta-analyses in GWAS studies).
 Many techniques for $p$-value combination exist, including Fisher's or Stouffer's techniques \citep{fisher2-1929a,stouffer-1949a} as well as more modern approaches \citep{genovese-2004a,benjamini-2008a}.
-In contrast, our proposed approach shares information across all data types simultaneously to inform the analysis, increasing power to detect weak signals and providing the ability to handle information that may be missing or unreliable in any single data type.
+A critical weakness of meta-analysis is that the analysis of each individual dataset is siloed and, therefore, information can only be shared through the summary measures (e.g., p-values) rather than being shared among full datasets.
+Finally, traditional meta-analysis can suffer from selection bias, inconsistent analytic approaches, etc. \citep{Begum_2012}.
+In contrast, our proposed approach allows for consistent analytic treatment of each study and shares information across all data types to inform the analysis, increasing power to detect weak signals.

-Several previous studies have also emphasized the benefits of analyzing different datasets jointly, a strategy sometimes referred to as meta-dimensional methods \citep{ritchie-2015b} or multi-modal analysis \citep[see][for reviews]{richardson-2016a, li-2018a}.
-However, previous approaches to integrating multiple genomic data types are not directly applicable to our PD analysis, as they require either the same subjects in each experiment type, the same experiment types, or \emph{a priori} grouping of genes into sets \citep[see, e.g.][and references therein]{ding-2022a, holzinger-2013a, Tyekucheva_2011}.
+Several previous studies have emphasized the benefits of analyzing different datasets jointly, a strategy sometimes referred to as meta-dimensional methods \citep{ritchie-2015b} or multi-modal analysis \citep[see][for reviews]{richardson-2016a, li-2018a}.
+However, previous approaches to integrating multiple genomic data types are not directly applicable to our PD analysis, as they require either the same subjects in each experiment type, the same experiment types, or \textit{a priori} grouping of genes into sets \citep[see, e.g.][and references therein]{ding-2022a, holzinger-2013a, Tyekucheva_2011}.

-Our proposed model-based three-groups framework has two key features.
-First, by apportioning prior probability of group assignments with Dirichlet distributions, the resultant posterior group probabilities automatically account for the multiplicity inherent in analyzing many genes simultaneously \citep{scott-2010a}.
-Second, by building models for experimental outcomes conditionally on the group labels, any number of data modalities may be combined in a single coherent probability model, allowing information sharing across experiment types.
-These two features result in parsimonious inference with few false positives, while simultaneously enhancing power to detect signals.

-Importantly, the hierarchical three-groups structure is completely modular; as long as a collection of experimental outcomes can be formalized conditionally upon latent group labels, any collection of them can be easily combined.
-This flexibility is achieved by modeling the response for each experimental data type as being conditionally independent given the collection group labels for each gene.
-Letting $\bY_1,\dots, \bY_M$ be response vectors for $M$ experimental data types, $\btheta = (\btheta_1\trans, \ldots, \btheta_M\trans)\trans$ the model parameters corresponding to sub-models for the $M$ experimental types, and $\bG$ the group labels (which are shared across all response types), conditional independence allows the full data likelihood to be factorized as